Hot Shots & Hot Jobs: Making Our Daily Vitamins Effective—And Tasty!

 Gummie vitamins have become a popular way to get a good dose of nutrients each day.
 It’s a routine many of us don’t give much thought to, but a lot of science goes into that little bite: everything from its color to its digestibility was studied and perfected in a lab.
 Check out three “Hot Shots and Hot Jobs” involved in the development and design of gummie vitamins: Product Design Scientist, Confection Technologist, and Analytical Chemist.

-Kamala Chapman.
-She’s a Product Design Scientist in Pfizer’s Consumer Healthcare division.
+Kamala Chapman is a Product Design Scientist in Pfizer’s Consumer Healthcare division.
 By talking with consumers about their likes and dislikes, she gets a good idea of the shapes, colors and flavors that will make vitamins fun for people to take.
 Then she works with others in a lab to create a concoction that will bring these elements together.
 Once the color and flavor are perfected, the mixture is poured into molds that give each vitamin an appealing shape that corresponds to its flavor, like an orange slice or a berry.

 “It makes it look good,” says Mahesh Venkatachalam, Principal Scientist.
 “It brings it to life and makes it look real.”